 Good¢ents rounds up a monthly electric bill to the next highest dollar.
 For example, a monthly bill of $97.65 would be rounded up to $98.00, with the additional 35 cents going to the Good¢ents fund.
 This small change, about 50 cents per month, raises thousands of dollars every year that go to building a stronger community.

-Organizations and individuals in need are welcome to apply for Good¢ents funds.
+Nonprofit organizations, meeting our criteria, are welcome to apply for Good¢ents funds.
 Individuals, in cases of emergency or disaster only, may also apply.
 A six-member, volunteer board of trustees reviews applications quarterly and selects projects or programs (within GVEA's service territory) to be funded.

 Good¢ents awards are documented on our blog.
 Look in the sidebar for a list of the awards.

 Frequently Asked Questions

 Who can apply for funds?

-Nonprofit groups and individuals/families (in cases of emergencies and disasters only) in our service territory are welcome to apply.
-Groups based outside of our service territory are also welcome to apply if their works affect those in our service territory.
+Nonprofit organizations (meeting our criteria) and individuals/families (in cases of emergencies and disasters only) in our service territory are welcome to apply.
+Groups based outside of our service territory are also welcome to apply if their projects affect those in our service territory.